Transport in Manchester: Tram – Metrolink

-Manchester has an urban light rail system called Metrolink.
-Operated by a Keolis / Amey consortium, Metrolink links the city centre to Altrincham, Ashton-under-Lyne, Bury, East Didsbury, Eccles, Manchester Airport, Rochdale and Trafford Centre.
-It is a high-frequency service, with trams running every 6–12 minutes.
-It carried 44.3 million passengers in the year 2019/2020.
+Manchester has an urban light rail / tram system called Manchester Metrolink.
+Operated by a Keolis Amey consortium, Metrolink links the city centre to termini in Altrincham, Ashton-under-Lyne, Bury, Didsbury, Eccles, Manchester Airport, Rochdale and at The Trafford Centre.
+It is a high-frequency service, with trams running 5 times an hour on every route.
+It carried 44.3 million passengers in the financial year 2019/2020.

 Trams first appeared on the streets of Manchester in 1877 and by 1901 were taken over and electrified by Manchester Corporation Tramways.
 The system grew to the third largest in the UK but was abandoned in 1949.
 Proposals for a light rail system in the city grew from a 1970s proposal by SELNEC to build three rapid transit lines.
 This idea was superseded by the Picc-Vic project but light-rail was resurrected again in the 1980s; it was these proposals which led to the creation of the Metrolink, the first routes of which were opened in 1992.

 Plans to extend Metrolink were reinstated after an election-time u-turn by the Labour Government which had rejected the plans months earlier, despite years of support.
 The Greater Manchester Passenger Transport Executive led the fight to ensure that the extensions be built, with significant support from local councils and communities and Manchester City Council.
 In July 2006, the government announced a major extension to the Metrolink system, which is intended to form the first phase of the so-called 'big bang' expansion.
 If the eventual desired system is completed, passenger numbers are predicted to more than double to an estimated 50 million per year.

 Since the initial approval of the system from the public, local and national government, and environmental groups, Metrolink has become something of a victim of its own popularity.
 Many routes are extremely busy, especially at peak times, and prices have risen at far above the rate of inflation.
 The network has also gained a reputation for being somewhat unreliable.
 In 2011, Stagecoach Group who operated the Metrolink under contract to Transport for Greater Manchester, sold the contract to the RATP Group.